Mistobaan/scrum/ScrumRoles.md

 ### Describe the importance of	having a single person playing this	role.
 ## Organizational Respect
 > Identify that the Product Owner should	be	given the authority to make the	necessary decisions to	achieve the ROI on the Product, as described in	the Scrum	Framework.

+# The Team
+## Responsibilities
+### Self-Organizing	and Whole Team Accountability
+> Analyze the reasons and	implications	of self-organization	and whole Team accountability in Scrum, and identify the reasons to not have an	appointed	Team leader

+### Delivers a Product Increment
+> Describe the importance of	creating a potentially shippable product increment in	every Sprint, and what it means for the Team composition and collaboration.

+### Manages the Sprint Backlog and Sprint Progress Tracking
+> Describe how the Team creates and maintains the Sprint Backlog and tracks Sprint progress.

+### Participates in Sprint Meetings
+> Identify the role the Team plays	in Sprint Planning	meeting, Sprint Review meeting, Daily	Scrum meeting, and Sprint Retrospective.
+Describe how the team interacts and contributes to reach each meeting goal.

+## Authority
+> Describe the authority given to the Team and the balance with the responsibility the Team is accountable for.
+Identify the scope in	which the Team authority is valid.

+## Teamwork
+> Describe how building a highly productive Team takes time and patience and that the Team will need to be guided through this	journey by the ScrumMaster.
+Identify why it is more important that the Team succeeds than any individual member of	the	Team.

+## Team Characteristics
+> Identify the desirable characteristics of	the Team in	terms of	its size, proximity, skills, and time availability

+## Impact on Traditional Roles
+### No Project Manager
+> Analyze why the project manager role is not present in	the Scrum Framework.

+###	 Specialists
+> Describe how highly	specialized roles like	business analyst and software architect are	likely to	change in Scrum.